-Now to switch gears, the meditation I am doing right now— which is what has led me to the topic I’m sharing today— is nourishing my brain to the absolute maximum.
-One of the things I really love about this meditation in particular is that it uses different techniques throughout the 3-week-duration of the “course,” a different one each week.
-I am in week two, and the technique used centers around warmth… it’s crazy how life works.
+Now to explain my reasoning a little better.
+The meditation I am doing right now— which is what has led me to this topic— is nourishing my brain more than I could have imagined.
+One of the things I really love about this meditation in particular is that it uses a technique which centers around warmth… crazy how life works.

 The technique used is visualization— in this case, the visualization of a warm source of light right above your head.
-You are encouraged to think about the qualities of this warm sunlight— spacious, calm, comfortable, peaceful.
-As you meditate, you are encouraged to imagine the warm sunlight filling your body, and melting away any tensions that may be present.
-It goes even further to prompt you to imagine the warm light melting away previous patterns of thinking, prior beliefs of yourself, grudges you may be clinging to… basically, anything you wouldn’t associate with the feeling of warmth.
+You are encouraged to think about the qualities of this warm light— spacious, calm, comfortable, peaceful.
+As you meditate, you are encouraged to imagine the warm light filling your body, and melting away any tensions that may be present.
+It goes even further to prompt you to imagine this feeling melting away previous patterns of thinking, prior beliefs of yourself, grudges you may be clinging to… basically, anything you wouldn’t associate with the feeling of the warm light.

-The crazy thing about this visualization technique is that it works so, so well.
 This technique obviously really resonated with me, but beyond that, it really got me thinking— Why did this, in particular, work so well?
-How could simply imagining warmth flooding into your body calm worries and remove strains and anxieties and harmful thoughts?
-It all brought me back to my own thoughts about the concept of warmth.
+How could simply imagining warmth flooding into your body calm worries and remove strains and anxieties and toxic thoughts?
+It all brought me back to my own thoughts about the power of warmth.

 To cut straight to the chase, here’s the thing— we all have warmth at the source of our being.
 We were created out of pure love.
 Love isn’t cold, love isn’t distant, love isn’t bleak, love isn’t austere.
 Love is passionate, glowing, present, ablaze.
-Anything that covers up this nature of ourselves is something that can be melted away.
+Anything that covers up this very nature of ourselves is something has the ability to be melted away.

 It’s not toughness that meditation encourages us to use to find peace and clarity.

 It’s warmth that we crave at the end of the day.
-It’s warmth that has the power alter our mindset.
+It’s warmth that has the power to alter our mindset.
+It’s warmth that makes the way for changes in our life.
 It’s warmth that lingers.

-That’s what we come back to when we realize assertiveness and boldness can’t solve feelings, and aggressiveness can’t warm up our hearts in all those dark corners.
+That’s what we come back to when we realize toughness and boldness can’t solve feelings, and aggressiveness can’t warm up our hearts in all those dark corners.

 It’s gentle, persistent warmth.
 Focused, intentional love.
 Presence.
-Applied warmth.
 That’s what can melt away the feelings that don’t belong.
 That’s how we refine ourselves.
 That’s how we make sure we radiate our love.